gerald-yang/machine-learning/README.md

 # machine-learning

-## Programming exercise for Machine Learning Stanford University on Coursera
+#### Programming exercise for machine learning Stanford University on Coursera